wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/integrate-unit-tests-into-the-build-pipeline.md

 ## Enable unit tests

-To enable unit tests in the build pipeline for a component that you have created with source code containing unit tests, follow these steps:
+To enable unit tests in the build pipeline for a component with unit tests in its source code, follow these steps:

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the **Component Listing** pane, click the component for which you want to enable unit tests.